Hishamkhashman1/Hishamkhashman1/README.md

 Full-Stack Software Engineer • Python • Ruby on Rails • FastAPI • JavaScript

 フルスタックソフトウェアエンジニア

 </h3>

 <p align="center">
-Building software.
+Building things.
 </p>

 ---

 ## About

-Fullstack engineer, building backend systems, APIs and SaaS products.
-I enjoy coding.
+Full-stack engineer building backend systems, APIs and SaaS products.

 Former consultant with a background in finance and operations.
 Today I spend most of my time designing, building and shipping software.

+---

+## Currently

+* Building Forecast Alpha
+* Working with Python, FastAPI and Ruby on Rails
+* Contributing to open source when I can

 ---